norlove/BigQuery-CDC/README.md

 # BigQuery-CDC
-This repo contains examples of how to stream Change Data Capture (CDC) UPSERTs natively into BigQuery using the Storage Write API.
+This repo contains an example of how to stream UPSERTs natively into BigQuery.

+BigQuery change data capture (CDC) updates your BigQuery tables by processing and applying streamed updates to existing data.
+This synchronization is accomplished through upsert and delete row operations, which are streamed in real-time by the BigQuery Storage Write API.

+Documentation on how to use the Storage Write API can be found [HERE](https://cloud.google.com/bigquery/docs/write-api).

-The blog post which provides context into BigQuery Native JSON and streaming via these two methods can be found [Add when available](https://google.com).
+The blog post which provides context into BigQuery CDC and streaming upserts can be found [HERE - Add when available](https://google.com).

-**Ingesting via the BigQuery Storage Write API:**

-Documentation on how to use the Storage Write API can be found [Add when available](https://google.com)
-    For a detailed instructions on how to use the BigQuery Storage Write API, please see our documentation [HERE](https://cloud.google.com/bigquery/docs/write-api)

-Please refer and copy the files from the *upsert-example* folder.
+Please refer and copy the files from the *cdc-example* folder.